 With the increase in ABSs, accountancy practices offering legal services, increase in foreign entrants and DIY services, the industry is levelling up.
 Every challenge also presents us with opportunities and there is still time to adapt your marketing strategy to stay relevant in today’s legal marketplace.

 So, how do you take advantage of the opportunities?
 Well, it’s about listening to what clients want and then focussing and tracking all your marketing activities.
-See our top tips below for some ideas on how to get your marketing strategy onto the right tracks.
+See our top tips below for some ideas on how to get your marketing strategy onto the right track.

 1. Smile You’re Online